pagonzales/AdventureWorks_Sales_Analysis_TimeSeries_Dashboard/README.md

 - <a href = "https://github.com/pagonzales/AdventureWorks_Sales_Analysis_TimeSeries_Dashboard/blob/main/AdventureWorks%20Database.xlsx">Database</a>
 ## Questions
-- What are the KPI comparison to the previous year -(including the Cost of Good Sales (COGS), Revenue, Quantity, Profit, Profit Margin, and Transation)
+- What are the KPI comparison to the previous year
+  - (including the Cost of Good Sales (COGS), Revenue, Quantity, Profit, Profit Margin, and Transation)
 - What are the yearly performance metrics(Above average years)
   - Total revenue, profit, and transaction for years exceeding the average performance.
 - What are the monthly profit trends